cfengine/documentation/guide/writing-and-serving-policy.markdown

 * It makes sense to have a single point of coordination.
 Decisions are therefore usually made in a single location (the Policy Definition Point).
-  The history of decisions and changes can be tracked by a version control system of your choice (e.g. git, Subversion, CVS etc.).
+  The history of decisions and changes can be tracked by a version control system of your choice (e.g. Git, Subversion, CVS etc.).

 * Decisions are made by editing CFEngine's policy file `promises.cf` (or one of its included sub-files).
 This process is carried out off-line.